CSX freight train derails after striking rockslide in West Virginia, injuring 3 and spilling diesel into river - KTVZ

 “The incident posed no danger to the public,” the CSX release said.

-The Federal Rail Administration says it’s actively monitoring the derailment and said that the fire has been extinguished.
-The administration said the derailment occurred on an Amtrak route, so residual delays may be expected.
+The Federal Rail Administration says it’s actively monitoring Wednesday’s derailment and said that the fire has been extinguished.
+The administration said it occurred on an Amtrak route, so residual delays may be expected.

 At least one locomotive and one fuel tank went into the New River, the West Virginia Emergency Management Division said.
 The division said the derailment occurred in a remote area south of Sandstone inside the New River Gorge National Park and Preserve, which in 2021 became America’s 63rd national park.